Matb85/modular-slider/README.md

 # Modular Slider

-## A dependency free slider with a modular approach, written in Typescript
+## A zero dependency slider with a modular approach, written in Typescript

 ### [Check out the demos here](https://matb85.github.io/modular-slider/)